 You could also keep your old handset as a spare, in case something goes wrong with your new phone or it goes missing.

-So, if your phone’s in good condition and has all the functions you need, you might want to consider hanging onto it for a bit longer.
+So, if your phone’s in good condition and has all the functions you need, you might want to hang onto it and consider a SIM-only bill pay deal instead.

 Whether you’re looking for an iPhone, Samsung, or Huawei, we compare some of the best deals in Ireland and help you understand each handset’s features.